Jobs & Internships

 How to Apply

-Please submit applications via email, and attach a cover letter–one must be in Chinese and another must be in English–and a resume, with the subject heading of the email as “Legal Counsel”.
+Please submit applications via email (amelia@chinalaborwatch.org ) and attach a cover letter–one must be in Chinese, and another must be in English–and a resume, with the subject heading of the email as “China Researcher”.
 We will follow-up with applicants.
 Please refrain from making phone calls.
+Application is now open, applications are reviewed on a rolling basis until the position is filled.

 Job description

-Job Location: New Jersey (in-person)
+Job Location: New Jersey (in-person only)

 Application Deadline: On rolling basis until filled